 Surveillance rooms must remain locked and must have room for at least two people to view monitors.
 Licensees that have other functions housed in the surveillance room must receive Division approval.
-At least one surveillance camera must be in the surveillance room to record any employee who has access to the non-surveillance equipment.
+At least one surveillance camera must be in the surveillance room to record employee and visitor activity.